EthanGarcia28/EthanGarcia28.github.io/projects/interstel.md

 layout: project
 type: project
 image: img/blackSandSolutionsLogo1.png
-title: "Interstel GUI Designer Intern"
+title: "Interstel Technologies: GUI Design Intern"
 date: 2024
 published: true
 labels:
   - Python
   - Figma
+  - UI/UX Design
-summary: "2024 Summer Internship as a GUI Designer Intern at Interstel, creating UI for Star Fleet II: Krellan Commander."
+summary: "2024 Summer Internship as a GUI Designer at Interstel, contributing to the modernization of a classic space strategy game."
 ---

 <img class="img-fluid" src="../img/cotton/cotton-header.png">

-At Black Sand Solutions, I worked as an Software Engineer intern along with other interns, creating and contirbuting to various projects assigned to us, expanding our hands-on experience and skills.

-As an intern, I had to work learn and apply computer vision to our program in order to track Anti-Satellite (ASAT) Launchers.
-To achieve this, I had to create a syntehtic dataset, train AI models to accurately detect these launchers in order to protect our satellites.

-Additionally, I created a program that simulated different type of maneuvers on satellites in real time.
-This program lets users assign maneuver goals, track its performance, and visualize the maneuver's feasibility and execution.
+At Interstel Technologies, I worked as a GUI Desing Intern, helping modernize Star Fleet: Krellan Commander II, a classic space strategy game.
+My role focued on creating an updated user interface that improved it's usability while maintianing the game's original design.

+As an intern, I desgined wireframes and prototypes to explore new layouts, then implemented the redesigned interface into the game.
+With constant communication with our mentor, we always ensure we are able to captivate his vision and display his ideas on our ptotoypes.
+Additionally, we wanted to make sure the player is able to easily read and understand out layout, adding quality of life features.

+This experience strengthened my skills in UI/UX design, prototyping, and teamwork.
+It taught me how to translate creative visions into a functional design, and how impactful interface choices can improve user engagement and accessbility.

 Source: <a href="https://github.com/jogarces/ics-313-text-game"><i class="large github icon "></i>jogarces/ics-313-text-game</a>